thinkst/opencanary/README.md

 ### Installation on macOS

-There are some [build_scripts/](macOS build scripts) in this repo that should help with automating the steps below to build OpenCanary and set it up as a macOS daemon.
+There are some macOS build scripts [in this repo](build_scripts/) will automate the steps below to build OpenCanary and set it up / start it / stop it as a macOS daemon.

 ---